Inside ‘Woodland Hills Foley,’ a Dance Foley Workflow Built for Musicals

 Dance foley doesn’t behave like regular foley.
 If it competes with the music, the audience hears it as wrong, even if the feet technically line up with the choreography.
 When it’s treated like a percussion element that supports the track, it stops calling attention to itself.

-That led Mark to a deceptively simple question.
+This led Mark to a deceptively simple question:

 “How many ways are there to stomp?”